 Why the minister said no to a South Africa wealth tax

 South Africa already leans heavily on a narrow base of high earners.
-The Treasury has long defended the country’s steep personal income tax burden as the workhorse of redistribution.
+The Treasury has long defended the country’s steep personal income tax as the workhorse of redistribution.

 A win for the Rupert and Motsepe class